bitfocus/companion-module-josephadams-scriptlauncher/companion/HELP.md

 - Connection State

-The program also monitors system information of the computer running ScriptLauncher, so you also have these:
+The program also monitors system information of the computer running ScriptLauncher, so you have these variables available as well:

-- CPU Manufacturer / Brand / Speed / Cores
+- CPU Manufacturer / Brand / Speed / Cores / Load
 - Memory Total / Free / Used / Active / Available
 - Network Interface(s) Name, IP, MAC, Speed, etc.